kturung/cogent/README.md

 ![use_full_workspace](assets/use-full-workspace.png)

 - When `true`: Cogent loads your entire workspace upfront.
-Respects your .gitignore file
+Respects your .gitignore file and honors .gitkeep files
 - When `false`: Reads files on-demand.
 This is the default setting.

 > 💡 Tip: Disable for large workspaces unless you want Cogent to have a coffee break while loading!

+> 📌 Note: Cogent respects .gitkeep files!
+Even if a directory is listed in .gitignore, it will be included if it contains a .gitkeep file.

 ### Custom Rules